AchalMate/AchalMate/README.md

 ## Hi there 👋 I'm Achal Mate

- <center><b>I am like a pioneer exploring the frontiers of GenAi and Data Science, integrating insights to architect the future of AI engineering</b></center>
+ <centre><b>I am like a pioneer exploring the frontiers of GenAi and Data Science, integrating insights to architect the future of AI engineering</b></centre>

 - 🔭 I’m currently working on Data Analysis, Machine Learning Technology